 A crucial step to avoiding flare-ups or mitigating through them is to develop a basic understanding of what might cause them in the first place.
 With that knowledge, you might be able to avoid them or at the very least, minimize their intensity.

-Below are some of the main culprits behind the onset of a fibro flare-up:
+Below are some of the main culprits behind the onset of a fibromyalgia flare-up.

 Many who deal with fibromyalgia find themselves periodically changing medications as the body seems to become immune to the effectiveness of most every medication over time.
 Some medications can produce a flare-up as your body adjusts.

-I never really believed in the “feel it in my bones” theory until I was diagnosed with fibromyalgia.
-I began noticing changes and flare-ups as the weather changed.
+I never really believed in the feel it in my bones theory until I was diagnosed with fibromyalgia.
+I began noticing flare-ups as the weather changed.

 My doctor explained that those dealing with fibromyalgia have a difficult time regulating body temperature based on external environment.